 Composting your leaves, yard & garden trimmings, and food scraps helps reduce solid waste, save tax dollars, and improve your soil.
 Our free composting programs are partially funded the the New York State Department of Environmental Conservation with additional funding from the Broome County Division of Solid Waste.

 Composting at home is easy, but you do need to understand some basic guidelines for what you can compost and how to manage the composting process.
-To get started we suggest reading some of the composting information available here.
+To get started we suggest reading through the Compost Resources guides.
 Still have questions or concerns?
-Feel free to call us at (607) 584-5013 or email us at firstname.lastname@example.org
+Feel free to call us at (607) 584-5011 or email us at firstname.lastname@example.org

 Workshops & Presentations

 Staff can conduct free workshops or presentations on composting for garden clubs, service organizations and other adult groups.
+Our events are posted on this website and our Facebook page.
 We also offer composting and recycling activities for youth audiences, visit our Solid Waste School Programs page for information.

-To schedule a program email or call Kevin Mathers at email@example.com or
+To schedule a program email or call Josh Enderle at email@example.com or

 Home Composting Demonstration Site